Admicos/minecraft-wayland/README.md

 `git clone` this repository to somewhere, and run `makepkg -si` inside.
 It will ask you to replace your existing GLFW package if already installed.

+### Option 3: Install the openSUSE package

+Install the openSUSE package from https://build.opensuse.org/package/show/home:DimiDimit/libglfw3-wayland-minecraft.
+See https://github.com/Admicos/minecraft-wayland/issues/3 for more information.

 ## Step 3: There is no step 3